Tehya-003/Face_recognition_attendance-system/README.md

 Attendance is tracked over a 30-day period.
 Each presence is recorded as a fraction of the total period (e.g., 1/30).
 Daily attendance is updated automatically.

-Contributors
+# Contributors
-Your Name: GitHub Profile
+Your Name: Tehya-003
-Made with ❤️ by Your Name
+Made with ❤️ by Yellapu Tehya Poorna Seetu Akshaya